bart-kneepkens/Good-iOS-App-Checklist/README.md

 - Date pickers

 ### 5. Support dark / low contrast modes
+User expect apps to respect the OS-wide dark mode.

 ### 6. Has a framerate of at least 60 fps
+Try to stay above 60fps throughout the runtime of the application.
+Anything lower may look sluggish.

 ### 7. Somewhat usable without internet connection
+Don't introduce banners or block the entire UI when there is no internet connection.
+Instead, implement caches or offline first so the user isn't restricted that much

 ### 8. Backwards compatibilty with persisted data
+On every app update, make sure that changes in the persisted data are handled correctly.

 ### 9. Non-interruptive user flows
+Alerts and popups should be used sparingly, as they require immediate user attention and a call to action.